 Reading Lists Online allows Academic staff to locate, use, create, and manage reading lists for their students.
 Students can find lists easily with a single search that gives results for matching lecturer, Faculties and Schools.

-We have produced a printed guide and screencasts to help you, so click on the appropriate tab to get started!
+We upgraded the system in July 2019 and have produced a printed guide to help you, so click on the next tab to get started!

 The Digital Library is the electronic repository where you can have old exam papers, journal articles and book chapters uploaded so that you can link to them from your Moodle pages and your students can access them on or off campus.

-If you want anything uploaded, please contact your Collection Management Liaison Librarian - details on your subject Libguide
+If you want anything uploaded, please contact your Collection Management Librarian - details on your subject Libguide.